gmmorris/gmmorris.github.io/_drafts/patterns.md

 <small class="footnote"><i class="fas fa-asterisk"></i>In my research I have come across multiple Extreme Programming teams who are not collocated at all and have found ways of adapting the XP practices to a distributed environment.
 That, though, is a topic for another article.</small>

 ## Diametrically Opposed
-Measured by the aspects of _synchronisation_ and _collocation_ it's easy to see how these two patterns differ, but why would I refer to them as _diametrically opposed_?
+Measured by the aspects of _synchronisation_ and _collocation_ it's easy to see how .these two patterns differ, but why would I refer to them as _diametrically opposed_?
 That term would suggest not only that they differ, but that they are actively opposed to each other.
 You might wonder, is that not an exageration?

 Throughout my research into these two _patterns_ I discussed this topic with their practicionares across several different organisations.
 Interestingly, I encountered a repeating _oditty_ where simply describing the practices adopted by practitioners of any one of these patterns to practitioners of the other would result in a veriety of vehement responses.
 I describe this as an _oditty_ as asking these very same people to consider other, often equally uncommon, _patterns_ then they would almost exclusively respond with curioucity, and even a hunger, for ways in which to tweak and improve their own way of working.
 They seemed to thrive on new ideas and perspectives, but these two _patterns_ seemed to produce a deeply ingrained aversion to each other.